 - Fitzroy Regional Resilience Strategy.

-All three pilot projects will be evaluated ahead of statewide implementation from 2020.
+All three pilot projects will be evaluated ahead of statewide implementation.

 About the Regional Resilience Strategy pilot projects

 In 2016, the Queensland Reconstruction Authority undertook extensive consultation with councils throughout Queensland about the challenges in managing potential risks.
 The pilot projects will address these key challenges by working towards the following objectives: